-ATTEST:

-CITY OF JACKSONVILLE
+ATTEST: CITY OF JACKSONVILLE

+By: By:

-By: James R. McCain, Jr. Corporation Secretary By: Donna Deegan, Mayor
+James R. McCain, Jr. B y: Donna Deegan, Mayor

+Corporation Secretary

 Form Approved:

 Office of General Counsel

+Office of General Counsel

-IN COMPLIANCE WITH the Ordinance Code of the City of Jacksonville, I do hereby certify that there is or will be an unexpended, unencumbered and unimpounded balance in the appropriation sufficient to cover the foregoing Agreement in accordance with the terms and conditions thereof and that provision has been made for the payment of monies provided therein to be paid.
+certify that there is or will be an un appropriation sufficient to cover the the Ordinance Code of the City of Jacksonville, I do hereby expended, unencumbered and unimpounded balance in the eforegoing Agreement in accordance with the terms and has been made for the payment of monies provided therein

 Director of Finance

 DOWNTOWN INVESTMENT AUTHORITY

-By: \
+By: Lori N. Boyer, CEO

+Lori N. Boyer, CEO Chief Executive Officer

+Uniei Executive Officer

-Lori N. Boyer, CEO Chief Executive Officer Signed, sealed and delivered in the presence of:
+Signed, sealed and delivered in the presence of:

 FUQUA BCDC ONE RIVERSIDE PROJECT OWNER, LLC

+(Printed ,

+Name)

-By: \\\\\
+By:

 Name: Jeffrey S. Fuqua

-(Printed Name)

-(Printed Name)

-Its: President
+Printed Its: President

+Name)